k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: spellcasting monsters trying to learn more spells than the maximum allowed
 - Fix: entangle spell properly entangles the player
+- Fix: revamp how spellcasting monsters use the player spell charm monster